ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 The warm-cache and cold-cache flamegraphs are nearly identical, consistent with the negligible wall-clock difference.
-In the warm-cache flamegraph, `FormattedTripleAdapter::get` (the top level entry point of the export pipeline) accounts for 80% of total CPU time.
+In the warm-cache flamegraph, `ConstructTripleGenerator::generateFormattedTriples` (the top level entry point of the export pipeline) accounts for 88% of total CPU time.
 Within that, two cost centers stand out.
-First, `VocabularyOnDisk::operator[]` accounts for 13% of total CPU time, representing the cost of resolving `ValueId`s to strings.
+First, `VocabularyOnDisk::operator[]` accounts for 14.2% of total CPU time, representing the cost of resolving `ValueId`s to strings.
 Second, `formatTriple` accounts for 18% of total CPU time, dominated by string manipulation operations